Welfare queen: Impact of the stereotype

+The "Welfare queen" stereotype has had profound and far-reaching consequences, particularly during the 1990s and beyond.
 In the 1990s, partly due to widespread belief in the "welfare queen" stereotype, twenty-two American states passed laws that banned increasing welfare payments to mothers after they had more children.
 In order to receive additional funds after the birth of a child, women were required to prove to the state that their pregnancies were the result of contraceptive failure, rape, or incest.
 Between 2002 and 2016, these laws were repealed in seven states.
 California State Senator Holly Mitchell said at the time of the repeal of California's law, "I don't know a woman—and I don't think she exists—who would have a baby for the sole purpose of having another $130 a month."

-The "welfare queen" stereotype also affects the attitudes and policies of the welfare system on poor black single mothers.
+The impact of the "Welfare queen" stereotype extended to welfare policies, affecting poor single mothers.
+These policies often failed to provide adequate access to contraceptives or abortions, limiting welfare benefits for women with children through family caps.
+This restricted women's reproductive autonomy and perpetuated the cycle of poverty.
+The stereotype's underlying belief that having children outside of marriage leads to reliance on welfare further marginalized black single mothers.

 Champlin argues that the current welfare system punishes poor single mothers by not providing adequate access to contraceptives or abortions, if a woman does not wish to get pregnant, or having family caps that limit welfare benefits for women with children.
 It seems that regardless of whether a woman chooses to have children or not, her capabilities in achieving those desires are severely restricted by the policies and attitudes of the welfare system, which places the blame of poverty on the women and reinforces the cycle of poverty.
 Welfare benefits have been used as a tool for reproductive oppression and prevent their autonomy over their bodies.
 The reproductive oppression is partially rooted in the beliefs that having children outside of a marriage results the reliance on welfare and additional children that will continue the culture of poverty.
 These limitations in black single mothers' reproductive rights as requirements for welfare follows a theme of the social control of the poor, specifically where the reproduction of "fit" or "unfit" groups are controlled by those in power who deem minoritized groups, who do not follow a white, heteronormative ideal, as substandard and less fit to have reproductive autonomy.